Reckon APS Terms and Conditions

 2.4 You agree that we may amend the Services (including any features) or the Fees at any time, by providing written notice to you.
 If you do not agree to any amendment made to the Services or the Fees, you may terminate these Terms in accordance with clause 22.1.

-2.5 We agree that we will use reasonable effort to ensure all of our obligations under these Terms will be carried out:
+2.5 We will use reasonable effort to ensure all of our obligations under these Terms will be carried out:

 2.6 You acknowledge and agree that:

 a) the speed of internet access will vary and may be affected by factors beyond our control; and

 b) the Services do not constitute advice and you should seek legal, accounting or other relevant independent professional advice before taking any action in reliance on the Services.

 a) determining whether the Services are suitable for your needs;